Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-versioning-backwards-compatibility" %} be 100% backwards compatible with older versions of the same package.

-> TODO: Review this section

-{% include requirement/MUST id="rust-versioning-new-package" %} introduce a new package (with new assembly names, new namespace names, and new type names) if you must do an API breaking change.
+{% include requirement/MUST id="rust-versioning-major-version" %} increase the major semantic version number if an API breaking change is required.

 Breaking changes should happen rarely, if ever.
-Register your intent to do a breaking change with [adparch].
+Register your intent to do a breaking change with the [Architecture Board].
 You'll need to have a discussion with the language architect before approval.

-##### Package Version Numbers {#rust-versionnumbers}
+##### Package Version Numbers {#rust-package-versions}

-> TODO: Review this section

 Consistent version number scheme allows consumers to determine what to expect from a new version of the library.

-{% include requirement/MUST id="rust-version-semver" %} use _MAJOR_._MINOR_._PATCH_ format for the version of the library dll and the NuGet package.
+{% include requirement/MUST id="rust-package-versions-semver" %} use _MAJOR_._MINOR_._PATCH_ format for the version of the library dll and the NuGet package.

 Use _-beta._N_ suffix for beta package versions.
 For example, _1.0.0-beta.2_.

-{% include requirement/MUST id="rust-version-change-on-release" %} change the version number of the client library when __ANYTHING__ changes in the client library.
+{% include requirement/MUST id="rust-package-versions-change-on-release" %} change the version number of the client library when __ANYTHING__ changes in the client library.

-{% include requirement/MUST id="rust-version-patching" %} increment the patch version when fixing a bug.
+{% include requirement/MUST id="rust-package-versions-patching" %} increment the patch version when fixing a bug.

-{% include requirement/MUSTNOT id="rust-version-features-in-patch" %} include new APIs in a patch release.
+{% include requirement/MUSTNOT id="rust-package-versions-features-in-patch" %} include new APIs in a patch release.

-{% include requirement/MUST id="rust-version-add-feature" %} increment the major or minor version when adding support for a service API version.
+{% include requirement/MUST id="rust-package-versions-add-feature" %} increment the major or minor version when adding support for a service API version.

-{% include requirement/MUST id="rust-version-add-api" %} increment the major or minor version when adding a new method to the public API.
+{% include requirement/MUST id="rust-package-versions-add-api" %} increment the major or minor version when adding a new method to the public API.

-{% include requirement/SHOULD id="rust-version-major-changes" %} increment the major version when making large feature changes.
+{% include requirement/SHOULD id="rust-package-versions-major-changes" %} increment the major version when making large feature changes.

-{% include requirement/MUST id="rust-version-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.
+{% include requirement/MUST id="rust-package-versions-change-on-release" %} select a version number greater than the highest version number of any other released Track 1 package for the service in any other scope or language.

 ### Dependencies {#rust-dependencies}